al3xandr3/al3xandr3.github.io/_posts/2014-06-24-data-analysis-process.md

 intro: "The Data Analysis Process"
 ---

-## COnVO
+## CoNVO

-COnVO is a structured way to tackle data analysis problems.
+CoNVO is a structured way to tackle data analysis problems.
 Uses a few steps to decompose the problem, structure the analysis, sketch out a solution and envision how is going to be acted upon.
 Is essentially looking first at the big picture and then rationally walk towards a solution to the problem.

-A written down COnVo is done before start implementing a data analysis solution.
+A written down CoNVO is done before start implementing a data analysis solution.

 ### Context